Government Documents and Maps

 - Catalog of U.S. Government Publications (GPO’s online catalog)

 - Documents in the Spotlight (archives)

 - More Information About Government Documents and Maps

 Government Documents and Maps are part of the Reference Department of the Porter Henderson Library.
 The Collections are housed in a newly-remodeled corner of the Basement.
 The Library has been a selective depository for the Federal Depository Library Program since 1964 and a member of the Texas State Publications Depository Program since 1963.
 Budget cuts to the Texas State Library & Archives during the 2011 Legislative session, however, effectively ended the state publication program in July, 2011.

-If you have questions regarding government publications or other government information, please contact Sarah Schmidt, Reference/Government Information Librarian, at 325-486-6527, or Sarah.Schmidt@angelo.edu
+If you have questions regarding government publications or other government information, please contact Kim Wirth, Coordinator of Information Literacy/Research Librarian, at 325-486-6527, or Kimberly.Wirth@angelo.edu